Pylons/pyramid/docs/narr/traversal.rst

 There are two special cases:

-- During traversal you will often end up with a "view name" that is the empty string.
+- During traversal you will often end up with a :term:`view name` that is the empty string.
 This indicates that :mod:`repoze.bfg` should look up the *default view*.
 The default view is a view that is registered with no name or a view which is registered with a name that equals the empty string.